rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 7B9.1.
 General rule.
 Make a note giving details of the signatures of a volume, if considered important.
 Give these signature details according to the formula in Philip Gaskellʹs A New Introduction to Bibliography (see p.
 328‐332), insofar as typographical facilities permit.
-Preface this note with the word “Signatures” and a colon.
+Preface this note with the word "Signatures" and a colon.
 Signatures: [A]4 B-C4 D2 E-G4 H2
 Signatures: A-C4 D4(-D3) E-F4